-- Contextualisation: SBS is essential in a crisis for contextualising the impact within specific cultural, economic, and social contexts, allowing for tailored and culturally sensitive response strategies. - Perspectives on political economy: By incorporating perspectives from political economy, SBS enables a comprehensive analysis of how this influences crisis dynamics, guiding policymakers in developing responses that address both immediate and systemic issues. - Lived experiences views 'from below': SBS captures the perspectives of individuals and communities 'from below,' providing a nuanced understanding of their lived experiences during a crisis, which is vital for empathetic and effective response initiatives. - Understanding of social differences: SBS facilitates an understanding of social differences, enabling the appreciation of vulnerabilities and informing interventions that consider the diverse needs and challenges faced by different demographic groups during a crisis. - Understandings of illness and help seeking: Insights from SBS contribute to a better understanding of how individuals perceive illness and engage in help-seeking behaviours, aiding in the development of targeted health communication strategies and healthcare services during a crisis. - Understanding responses of communities: SBS helps decipher and anticipate the responses of communities to outside intervention, allowing approaches that align with local norms, values, and community dynamics. - The healthcare system: In a crisis, SBS is instrumental in assessing the dynamics of the healthcare system, ensuring that responses are aligned with the system's capacity, addressing challenges, and optimising healthcare delivery. - Formal and informal institutions and authorities: SBS provides insights into the formal and informal institutions and authorities relevant for response at the local level, aiding in the coordination of efforts and leveraging existing structures for an effective crisis response. - Understanding local capacities for response: By examining local relations, networks, and institutions, SBS helps identify and harness existing capacities for response at the community level, facilitating a more decentralised and community-driven crisis management approach. - Acceptability of technologies: SBS plays a crucial role in assessing the acceptability of technologies during a crisis, considering factors such as cultural attitudes, trust, and accessibility to ensure the successful implementation of technological solutions in crisis response efforts.
+- Contextualisation: SBS is essential in a crisis for contextualising the impact within specific cultural, economic, and social contexts, allowing for tailored and culturally sensitive response strategies. - Perspectives on political economy: By incorporating perspectives from political economy, SBS enables a comprehensive analysis of how this influences crisis dynamics, guiding policymakers in developing responses that address both immediate and systemic issues. - Lived experiences views 'from below': SBS captures the perspectives of individuals and communities 'from below,' providing a nuanced understanding of their lived experiences during a crisis, which is vital for empathetic and effective response initiatives. - Understanding of social differences: SBS facilitates an understanding of social differences, enabling the appreciation of vulnerabilities and informing interventions that consider the diverse needs and challenges faced by different demographic groups during a crisis. - Understandings of illness and help seeking: Insights from SBS contribute to a better understanding of how individuals perceive illness and engage in help-seeking behaviours, aiding in the development of targeted health communication strategies and healthcare services during a crisis. - Understanding responses of communities: SBS helps decipher and anticipate the responses of communities to outside intervention, allowing approaches that align with local norms, values, and community dynamics, and offers the ability to rigorously test and adapt these interventions (for example to ensure greater adherence or uptake of protective behaviours in a health outbreak). - The healthcare system: In a crisis, SBS is instrumental in assessing the dynamics of the healthcare system, ensuring that responses are aligned with the system's capacity, addressing challenges, and optimising healthcare delivery. - Formal and informal institutions and authorities: SBS provides insights into the formal and informal institutions and authorities relevant for response at the local level, aiding in the coordination of efforts and leveraging existing structures for an effective crisis response. - Understanding local capacities for response: By examining local relations, networks, and institutions, SBS helps identify and harness existing capacities for response at the community level, facilitating a more decentralised and community-driven crisis management approach. - Acceptability of technologies: SBS plays a crucial role in assessing the acceptability of technologies during a crisis, considering factors such as cultural attitudes, trust, and accessibility to ensure the successful implementation of technological solutions in crisis response efforts.